Prediction of trending topics using ANFIS and deterministic models

 For the simplest of explanations of the layers, a two-input linear Takagi-Sugeno model is considered (see \cite{bib:neurofuzzy} for details):

 \begin{itemize} \item \textbf{Layer 1 (input layer)}: a membership function is applied to the inputs.
 This will be the output function of the f\/irst layer:

 where $x$ (or $y$) are the input elements of the node $i$ and $\tilde{A}_i$ (or $\tilde{B}_{i-2}$) are membership values between 0 and 1. $O_{1,i}$ is the equivalent of a fuzzif\/ication.
-It can be considered as a MF (Membership Function), for example, a generalized bell-shaped MF:
+It can be considered as a membership function (or MF for short), for example, a generalized bell-shaped MF:

 where $\{a_i,b_i,c_i\}$ are the function's parameters known as \textbf{premise parameters}.

 \item \textbf{Layer 2}: every node, denoted by $\Pi$, has an output function: \\

 This output represents the f\/iring strength of a rule; that is to say, the degree on which a rule is satisf\/ied.
 Whenever it is closest to 1, it will be more fulf\/illed, however, if this value is close to 0, there will be low fulf\/ilment.